 1) Create an Effective Resume

 Kellogg MBA Admission interviews are based completely on your resume.
 The interviewer does not read your application so you have to highlight your achievements and leadership skills in your resume.
-Download Essay Resume Guide and use it as a reference to create an effective resume.

 2) Read you resume several times